darlanxw/slack-block-builder-docs/docs/setter-methods.md

 ### Some Methods Set, Some Append

-Certain builder methods set a single value, whereas others append a new value to an array of existing values.
+Certain setter methods set a single value, whereas others append a new value to an array of existing values.

 As a general rule – methods that end in an 's' will append.
 A few examples are `Modal.blocks()`, `Blocks.Actions.elements()`, and  `Elements.StaticSelect.options()`.

 ### Methods That *Set* – Can Be Called Once

-Once a property is set, it cannot be set again.
-They become immutable.
-As such, calling a builder method for a property that has already been set will throw and error:
+When a setter method sets a single value, that property cannot be set again.
+It become immutable.
+As such, calling a setter method for a property that has already been set will throw and error:

 ```javascript
 const myModal = () => {